-2. Voting on amendments shall follow the order of the points in the draft opinion under discussion.
+2. Voting on amendments shall follow the order of the points in the draft opinion or report under discussion.
 Thereafter the whole text shall be voted on.
 If two or more mutually exclusive amendments have been tabled to the same part of a text, the amendment that departs furthest from the original text shall have priority and shall be put to the vote first.

-3. Once a draft opinion has been adopted by a commission, it shall be forwarded by the commission chairman to the President of the Committee.
+3. Once a draft opinion or report has been adopted by a commission, it shall be forwarded by the commission chairman to the President of the Committee.

-Rule 58 Decision not to draw up an opinion
+Decision not to draw up an opinion or report

-Where the (lead) commission considers that a document referred to it by the Bureau has no regional or local interest, or is not of political importance, it may decide not to draw up an opinion.
+Where the (lead) commission considers that a document referred to it by the Bureau has no regional or local interest, or is not of political importance, it may decide not to draw up an opinion or report.

-Chapter 5 Administration of the Committee
+CHAPTER 5 Administration of the Committee